Jesu, juva

 After Jesus healed the paralyzed man, He found him later and said, “Now that you are well, stop sinning, or something worse may happen to you.”

-This is the hard truth: The deeper you go with God, the higher the standard.
-The more He reveals to you, the more He expects from you.
-You can’t use the same mouth that worships Him to tear down others.
-You can’t enter the Holy of Holies in prayer and then walk out and gossip, complain, or speak death over people.
+This is the hard truth: The deeper we go with God, the higher the standard.
+The more He reveals to us, the more He expects from us.
+We can’t use the same mouth that worships Him to tear down others.
+We can’t enter the Holy of Holies in prayer and then walk out and gossip, complain, or speak death over people.

 A pastor shared how he was discussing politics with a friend when he felt the Holy Spirit say, “Stop it.
 Others can, you cannot.”